-March CE Primary has developed a comprehensive whole school online safety curriculum to enable pupils of all ages to learn about and manage online risks effectively as part of the overall broad and balanced curriculum.
+The March CE Primary School has developed a comprehensive whole school online safety curriculum to enable pupils of all ages to learn about and manage online risks effectively as part of the overall broad and balanced curriculum.

-March CE Primary will provide parents/carers with information on a regular basis to help them keep their children safe when they are online out of school.
-This will take place via emails to parents, newsletters and online links.
+The March CE Primary School will provide parents/carers with information on a regular basis to help them keep their children safe when they are online out of school.
+This communication will be through the school newsletter and information shared through Arbor

-March CE Primary will ensure that online safety training for all staff is integrated, aligned and considered as part of our overarching safeguarding approach.
+The March CE Primary School will ensure that online safety training for all staff is integrated, aligned and considered as part of our overarching safeguarding approach.
 This will include, amongst other things, an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.

-March CE Primary will annually review our online safety strategies and systems using the SWGfL 360° audit tool, as required by DCAT.
+The March CE Primary School will annually review our online safety strategies and systems using the SWGfL 360° audit tool, as required by DCAT.

-37. Remote education
+38. Remote education

-March CE Primary has a policy for remote education, which includes the arrangements for the safeguarding of children while they are learning from home, for example, pupils who are too unwell to attend school or undergoing hospital treatments.
+The March CE Primary School has a policy for remote education, which includes the arrangements for the safeguarding of children while they are learning from home, for example, pupils who are too unwell to attend school or undergoing hospital treatments.
 The school will maintain regular contact with parents and carers.
 Any communications will be used to reinforce the importance of children being safe online.
 This includes: